alwaysbegrowing/blog/content/posts/2023/09-18-adding-langchain.md

 author: Namaskar 🙏
 ---

-When I press "commit & push" to send brand-new code on its dramatic debut, instead of confetti and fanfare, I'm given a little bop on my head as the scary ❌ icon tells me the deployment failed.
+When I press "Commit & Push" to send brand-new code on its dramatic debut, instead of confetti and fanfare, I'm given a little bop on my head as the scary ❌ icon tells me the deployment failed.
 There will be no code to show my friends; the link I was ready to share fizzles into some more work for me to do.

 The first thing I look at are the deployment logs, naturally, but reading logs and figuring out the problem and solution myself is so 2022.
 We've got AI APIs now.
 Sprinkling in some insights from our new companions provided by OpenAI surely wouldn't hurt.
 Read on to see the adventure I had with prompt engineering in TypeScript with [LangChain](https://js.langchain.com/docs/get_started/introduction), adding automatic deployment debugging to our app.